 Twitter Permanently Suspends Trump, Citing 'Risk Of Further Incitement Of Violence'

-Twitter has permanently suspended President Trump from Twitter over a pattern of behavior that violated company rules.
+Twitter has permanently suspended President Trump's account over a pattern of behavior that violated company rules.

+The action was the most sweeping punishment any major social media company has ever taken against Trump, who has used his Twitter account to announce White House policy, attack rivals and widely disseminate misinformation.

+For years, Twitter has been under pressure from critics to limit the reach of Trump's falsehood-laced tweets.
+Calls for Trump to be banned from Twitter have also been long mounting.

 "After close review of recent Tweets from the @realDonaldTrump account and the context around them — specifically how they are being received and interpreted on and off Twitter — we have permanently suspended the account due to the risk of further incitement of violence," the company said in a statement.